saiteja3009/A1-Racket-Fundamentals/README.md

 Please rename your repository to reflect your roll number.

 rollnumber.rkt should have all functions required in the questions.
 Additional helper functions may be used. <br/>
-rollnumber-tests.rkt should have all the tests cases. <br/>
+rollnumber_tests.rkt should have all the tests cases. <br/>
 The testing will be automated.
 Therefore the submission format needs to be strictly followed.
 A 20% penalty will be levied if the format is not followed.

 Sample files are provided in the repository for reference.